Startouf/qubble/readme.md

 This project was started in the context of Télécom ParisTech PACT (Projet d'Apprentissage Collaboratif Thématique), a 6-month collaborative self-learning school project during which we built a project from scratch.

 And from scratch, we really mean from nothing, not even the idea.
-This 6-month duration included the time needed to build a team, suggest ideas, ask experts about the technical feasability, designing, implementating, prototyping, etc.
+This 6-month duration included the time needed to build a team, suggest ideas, ask experts about the technical feasability, designing, implementing, prototyping, etc.

 The school projects was divided into 4 examination milestones (called PAN), during which we had to progress through the aforementionned steps.
 Our project was selected as the most innovative one, and we were motivated enough to bring it to the next level by participating to Telecom ParisTech's Innovation Day, during which the project was selected as the first-year best student project, and rewarded a generous 2000$.

 [<img src="https://www.facebook.com/photo.php?fbid=485297998282598&set=exp.485300278282370.unitary&type=1&theater" />](https://www.facebook.com/photo.php?fbid=485297998282598&set=exp.485300278282370.unitary&type=1&theater)

-Therefore we thank Télécom ParisTech for giving us such an opportunity
+We thank Télécom ParisTech for giving us such an opportunity

 ### Task repartition